 - the beneficiary distributions yet to be disbursed

-Beneficiaries and their estate attorney can review the schedules and decide that they are satisfied with the information.
-Or, the beneficiaries can compel the executor to provide all of the documents associated with the estate as well as the executor’s personal documents.
-Beneficiaries are entitled to documentation, such as
+A beneficiary and their estate attorney can review the schedules and decide that they are satisfied with the information.
+Or, they can compel the executor to provide all of the documents associated with the estate as well as the executor’s personal documents.
+A beneficiary is entitled to documentation, such as

 - account statements